Fresh leads emerge in Esther Anuhya murder case

-Investigators have stumbled upon CCTV footage that shows the man chatting on platform 4 with the Central Railway staffer, who has revealed that the suspect was trying to board a train, without a ticket
+Investigators stumble upon LTT Station CCTV footage that shows suspect chatting with a railway staffer, who revealed that the suspect was drunk and trying to board a train without a ticket

 Fresh leads have emerged in the murder case of Hyderabad-based techie Esther Anuhya, who was found murdered in the city on January 16.
 She went missing from Lokmanya Tilak Terminus (LTT) on January 5, after returning to the city from her Christmas break back home.

 CCTV footage shows the suspect (in white shirt) in conversation with a Central Railway employee, who later confirmed that the man was inebriated

 Crime Branch officials who are investigating the case have chanced upon CCTV footage in which the suspect, a man seen escorting Anuhya in the platform on January 5, can be seen talking to one of the rail attendants in LTT, on platform number 4.

 “The suspect was waiting for Anuhya at LTT on the day she arrived in the city and alighted from Visakhapatnam Express.
 It seems that to pass the time, he had a 15-minute long chat with the attendant of a train that was heading towards Nashik,” said a Crime Branch officer, on condition of anonymity.

 The police have now identified the attendant as S Nair, a Central Railway employee, who has confirmed that he shared an exchange with the suspect on the day of the abduction.
 The attendant told the cops that the suspect sounded like he hailed from the south of the country, and that he was inebriated.

 “The suspect had been asking him to help him board a train to Nashik, even though he didn’t have a proper ticket on him.
 The attendant chose to ignore him, as the man was drunk.
 It can be seen that the suspect was so wasted that he couldn’t even walk properly,” the officer added.